Suzii/thesis-sample-test-project/README.md

 # thesis-sample-test-project
-Sample project for testing functionality and performance of custom roslyn analyzers.
+Sample project for testing functionality and performance of Roslyn analyzers implemented as part of diploma thesis at FI MUNI for Kentico software.
+Repository with analyzers can be foud here: https://github.com/Suzii/thesis-roslyn